Check out or latest addition to the product line-up: CYBREI Cranks and components!

 XX.
 Final provisions

 20.1.
-The Seller reserves the right to change the General Terms and Conditions.
-The obligation to notify the change in writing is fulfilled by placing it on the Seller’s website.
-In the event of a change in the GTC, the relationship between the Buyer and the Seller shall be governed by the GTC in force at the conclusion of the Purchase and Sale Agreement.
+The Seller reserves the right to amend these GTC.
+Any amendment to the GTC shall be published on the Seller’s Website.
+The legal relationship between the Buyer and the Seller shall be governed by the GTC in force and effective at the time of conclusion of the Purchase Contract, unless mandatory law provides otherwise.